ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 {% endraw %}
 {% endhighlight %}
 ### Lyric Scraping ###
 Next, I had to get lyrics for each song that I'd scraped.
-I ran into problems with the `geniusr` library, so I decided to use the `lyricsgenius` library from python for this next step.
+I ran into problems with the `geniusr` package, so I decided to use the `lyricsgenius` package from python for this next step.
 {% highlight python %}
 {% raw %}
 import lyricsgenius